Ray-Tracing-Systems/kernel_slicer/README.md

 * And suppose that you class *MyClass.h* is used by another file *my_logic_cpu.cpp* which is normal C++ code;

-* Now we know that our logic is implemented inside some *MyClass* methods and we also know that *MyClass* is implemented according to some programming pattern supported by ernel_slicer.
-Not OOP patterns, like in [Gang of Four](https://en.wikipedia.org/wiki/Design_Patterns) book, but rather that some high level domain specific pattern for concrete set of applications.
+* Now we know that our logic is implemented inside some *MyClass* methods and we also know that *MyClass* is implemented according to some programming pattern supported by kernel_slicer.
+Not OOP patterns, like in [Gang of Four](https://en.wikipedia.org/wiki/Design_Patterns) book, but some high level domain specific pattern for concrete set of applications or algorithms.
 Like ray tracing, image processing, [CFD](https://en.wikipedia.org/wiki/Computational_fluid_dynamics) or other.

-* You give *MyClass.cpp* to the translator, tell it pattern name, and then got your optimized GPU implementation to be generated in three files: *MyClass_Generated.h*, *MyClass_Generated.cpp* and *z_generated.cl*.
+* You give *MyClass.cpp* to the translator, tell it pattern name, and then got your optimized GPU implementation in Vulkan to be generated in three files: *MyClass_Generated.h*, *MyClass_Generated.cpp* and *z_generated.cl*.

-  * MyClass_Generated.h represent interface of the generated class;
+  * MyClass_Generated.h represent Vulkan interface to the generated class;

-  * MyClass_Generated.cpp contain generated Vulkan calls (and actually can be split to several files because Vulkan despriptor se initialization code is quite huge usually);
+  * MyClass_Generated.cpp contain generated Vulkan calls (and in fact can be split to multiple files because Vulkan despriptor set initialization code is quite huge);

-  * generated.cl contain generated kernels;
+  * generated.cl (z_generated.cl currently) contain generated kernels;

 * The generated C++ implementation in *MyClass_Generated.cpp* assume that you will compile *z_generated.cl* manually with [google clspv](https://github.com/google/clspv "Clspv is a prototype compiler for a subset of OpenCL C to Vulkan compute shaders") to get *z_generated.cl.spv*;